MarcoAdami/Algorithms-visualizer/README.md

 Things done:

+- implementation:
 - generalization of call sorting function
-- using different thread for the algorithm running
+- using a different thread for the algorithm running
+- using vertex and vertexBuffer to reduce CPU usage
+- invert the window view to have the origin in let left bottom corner

 Things to do:
   Computationally: